Dangerous Conditions On Someone Else’s Property Can Lead To Liability

-- Licensees: people who are on a property to advance their own interests, including social guests
+- Licensees: Individuals who are on a property to advance their own interests, including social guests

-The highest duty of care is owed to invitees; however, there is a high duty of care whenever a property owner invites others onto their property.
+The highest duty of care is owed to invitees; there is always a high duty of care whenever a property owner invites others onto their property.

 Premises liability claims are based on the argument that the property owner was negligent.
 To win, your Colorado premises liability lawyer will have to prove:

 - The defendant owed a duty of care to the plaintiff.

 - The defendant breached that duty of care.

 - The plaintiff sustained injuries.

 - The injuries were caused by the defendant’s breach of duty.